Frequently Asked Questions

 Who do I contact in case of an emergency?

-Your faculty advisor should be your primary point of contact for all cases of emergency.
-If you wish to directly address the issue with the conference staff, please approach your Daises or any of our staff.
+- Your faculty advisor should be your primary point of contact for all cases of emergency.
+If you wish to directly address an issue with the conference staff, please approach your Daises or any of our staff.